mjones3/heart-rate-anomaly/README.md

 5. and stores the data in a timeseries database, to be viewed on Grafana.

-6. The `vitals-hl7` application reads the vitals from the kafka topic, creates a FHIR (Fast Healthcare Interoperability Resources) record  and stores it in MongoDB for interoperability purposes.
+6. The `vitals-hl7` application reads the vitals from the kafka topic, creates a FHIR (Fast Healthcare Interoperability Resources) record

+7. and stores it in MongoDB for interoperability purposes.
+Here's what the corresponding FHIR record looks like for the Kafka payload above:

 ``` json